julienyaware/petShop/README.md

-# Medior React Assignment

-In this assignment we would like you to build an amazing Pets web app using the provided mock-up designs. 🧑‍🏭

-* You can use the below mentioned REST API endpoint to request the information for your application
-* You have an option to either use this boilerplate setup or build your own, taking into consideration that the code should be properly linted and have a consistent structure

-Carefully read the instructions before you proceed.

 ## Scope

 The idea of the assignment is to develop an app that displays different types of ```pets on a filter page```.